ros2/ros2_documentation/source/How-To-Guides/ZeroCopy-loaned-messages.rst

 How to disable Loaned Messages
 ------------------------------

-In default, *Loaned Messages* will try to borrow the memory from underlying middleware if it supports *Loaned Messages*.
+By default, *Loaned Messages* will try to borrow the memory from underlying middleware if it supports *Loaned Messages*.
-``ROS_DISABLE_LOANED_MESSAGES`` environment variable is provided to user that allows to disable *Loaned Messages* and fallback to normal publisher / subscription w/o any code change or middleware configuration.
+The ``ROS_DISABLE_LOANED_MESSAGES`` environment variable can be used to disable *Loaned Messages*, and fallback to normal publisher and subscription behavior, without any code changes or middleware configuration.
 You can set the environment variable with the following command:

 .. tabs::